Pirates vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Pirates vs. Athletics: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Ryan Noda and the Oakland Athletics take the field on Tuesday at PNC Park against Mitch Keller, who gets the start for the Pittsburgh Pirates.
-First pitch is set for 7:05 PM ET for the second game of a three-game series.
+Hogan Harris will take the mound for the Oakland Athletics against the Pittsburgh Pirates and Bryan Reynolds on Wednesday at 12:35 PM ET.

-The Athletics are +200 moneyline underdogs in this matchup against the Pirates (-250).
-An 8.5-run over/under is listed in this contest.
+The Athletics are +145 moneyline underdogs for this matchup with the favorite Pirates (-175).
+The contest's over/under is set at 8.5 runs.

 Rep your team with officially licensed Pirates gear!
 Head to Fanatics to find jerseys, shirts, and much more.